How’s Your Relationship With Your Boss?

 However, because it is your health that is paramount, it is up to you to build the best relationship with your boss that you can, whether or not they are fair and supportive of you.

-Beverly’s Hot Tips For Building Resilience and Celebrating Boss’s Day:
+Beverly’s Tips For Building Resiliency and Celebrating Boss’s Day:

 - Examine how you describe your work, your boss and your company.
 If you find that you are using all negative language…stop.
 It’s undermining YOUR mental and physical health.